simon-kuster/BlazorDexie/README.md

     }
 }
 ```
+- Change the Properties in MyDb
+- Increase the VersionNumber.
+- Add an instance of Version1 to DbVersion Array passed to the base contructor
-Change the Properties in MyDb and increase the VersionNumber.
-An upgrade function can be pass to the base constructor if needed.
+- An upgrade function can be pass to the base constructor if needed.
 The uprade function is a string with JavaScript code.
 The parameter tx (transaction) will be pass to the function from the framework.

 ```
 public class MyDb : Db